ISISComputingGroup/ibex_user_manual/Scripting.md

 Running
 -------

 Once the script is loaded, anything from the script will be available using the `inst` package reference.
-For instance if your script contained the variable `my_var` and function `my_function` you can call:
+For instance if your script contains the function `my_function` you can call:

 ```
-print inst.my_var
-inst.my_var = 1
 inst.my_function()
 ```

+Whilst using the scripting perspective in the Ibex GUI, users will also benefit from the same auto-complete feature as they do with `genie_python` commands.

 Creating and running user scripts
 =================================